ThomasMertes/seed7/src/read_me.txt

                          _wenviron is NULL unless getenv() is
                          called.

-  LIMITED_CSTRI_LITERAL_LEN: Defined when the C compiler limits
+  LIMITED_CSTRI_LITERAL_LEN: 0, when the C compiler does not limit
-                             the length of string literals.
+                               the length of string literals and
+                               at run-time the string literal has
+                               the correct value.
+                             -1, when the compiler prohibits long
+                               string literals.
+                             -2, when at run-time the whole string literal is wrong.
+                             >0, when at run-time the string
+                               literal is correct up to a position.

+  LIMITED_ARRAY_LITERAL_LEN: 0, when the C compiler does not limit
+                               the length of array literals and
+                               at run-time the array literal has
+                               the correct value.
+                             -1, when the compiler prohibits long
+                               array literals.
+                             -2, when at run-time the whole array literal is wrong.
+                             >0, when at run-time the array
+                               literal is correct up to a position.

   C_COMPILER_VERSION: Contains a string describing the version of
                       the C compiler which compiled the Seed7